Britain's FTSE supported near record high by Sky, ARM results

 However, the index pared earlier gains after coming within 0.2 percent of a record high of 7,119.35 points, hit last week.

-Shares in Sky rose 5 percent, the top gainer in the FTSE 100 index, as solid demand for pay TV in Britain and an improving picture in Germany and Italy helped it post a 20 percent jump in nine-month profit.
+Shares in Sky rose 4.9 percent, the top gainer in the FTSE 100 index, as solid demand for pay-TV in Britain and an improving picture in Germany and Italy helped it post a 20 percent jump in nine-month profit.

 “Another set of encouraging numbers underlines Sky’s determination to position itself as a major European force within the media sector,” Richard Hunter, head of equities at Hargreaves Lansdown Stockbrokers, said.

-The FTSE 100 index has risen nearly 8 percent this year, but lags other major European indexes including Germany’s DAX and France’s CAC, which are both up more than 20 percent.
+The FTSE 100 index has gained nearly 8 percent this year, but lags other major European indexes including Germany’s DAX and France’s CAC, which are both up more than 20 percent.

-These gains come despite substantial uncertainty over the outcome of Britain’s May 7 election.
+These gains come despite substantial uncertainty over the outcome of a May 7 election.

 Prime Minister David Cameron’s centre-right Conservatives and the centre-left Labour party are neck and neck in opinion polls, indicating that no single party will win a clear majority.